Skip to main content

 Merge provides flexible and precise ways to handle Access Control Lists (ACLs) across many categories of integrations.
 This guide will help you understand how to configure ACLs when using Merge, including authentication strategies, how to determine user access, ACL propagation frequency, and failure handling.

-Part 1: Choosing a level of authentication
+Part 1: Choose a level of authentication

 ACL enforcement depends on access level of the user that is authenticating whether that is admin level or individual user authentication.